About the Artist

 Louise’s continuing work with glass and its effects has carried over into her portraiture where she is exploring figurative and facial studies reflected in glass or glimpsed through glass.
 The effects of water on glass is also an ongoing theme.

-Because of her facination with glass reflection and her particular passion for image of the Sydney Tower she was invited to be artist in residence at the Sydney Tower, capturing the city sights from many storeys up.This was in 2012.
+Because of her fascination with glass reflection and her particular passion for image of the Sydney Tower she was invited to be artist in residence at the Sydney Tower, capturing the city sights from many storeys up.This was in 2012.

 In 2013 Louise had a very successful exhibition at the Global Gallery at Paddington.
 Once again she featured her “Skyscapes” .
 As a result of this she was then represented by the gallery complex Platform 72 with their galleries at St Leonards and Central Park.
 Her works continue to be shown in these galleries.